Lion & Lamb · Drop 002

 "The terrifying and comforting reality of an all-knowing, ever-present God."

-Swipe or tap → to begin
+Swipe to begin

 Psalm 139 · Overview